tanaylab-admin/Gmara/README.md

 Therefore, mapping a gene name between namespace (or even merely converting each gene name to its canonical name) requires some strategy to deal with cases where the name is split into several names, or is merged with other names.

-To compute all the above, we begin with an ordered set of "source of truth" files.
+To compute all the above, we begin with a set of "source of truth" files.
 These are TSV or CSV files under the `sources` sub-directory which have at least two column containing names, to establish the link between names (within the same namespace or across namespaces).
 In addition we have a single `sources.yaml` file which contains a sequence of mappings with the following keys, as well as a comment describing the source:

 * ``data_file`` holds the name of the CSV or TSV source data file.
 * ``has_header`` is a boolean specifying whether the data file has a header line (default: `true`).